rossengeorgiev/vdf-parser/README.md

-## KeyValue parser for various languages
+## KeyValue encoder/decoder for various languages

 Format: https://developer.valvesoftware.com/wiki/KeyValues

-Parses vdf text to a language spefic data structure, like an object.
-The data is then available for interaction during runtime.
-Finally, the data can be encoded back to vdf.

 VDF may contain comments.
 However, they are not preserved during decoding.